Trioxidation/Triox/API.md

+## Source code
+Path: `/source`
+The source code of Triox is available to download at this location.

 ## Authorization
 The authorization process requires the client to send a JWT (JSON Web Token) to the server.
 This can be done in two ways: Either by using the authorization header or by using a cookie.
 The authorization header is the preferred authorization method, the cookie header exist primarily for comparability with browsers and some HTTP-client implementations.